On invariance of John domains under quasisymmetric mappings: Preliminary Results

 for each $z \in \alpha $, and we say that $\alpha $ is a $c$-carrot arc. \end{definition}

 We define diameter $c$-John with center and distance $c$-John with center similarly as we have defined for general John domains.

 \begin{remark} It is easy to see that if $D$ is a John domain with center $x_0$ then $D\subset B(x_0, c\delta_D(x_0)$.
 In particular every John domain with center $x_0$ is bounded.
 If the domain $D \subset \mathbb{R}^n$ is bounded then both definitions \ref{john} and \ref{bddjohn} are quantitatively equivalent, (see \cite{vaisalaunif}).
 In this article, we focus primarily on domains that are John in the cigar sense. \\[2mm] It is easy to see that length $c$-John $\implies$ diameter $c$-John $\implies$ distance $c$-John.
 In $\mathbb{R}^n$, Martio and Sarvas \cite{ms} have shown that for a John domain $D \subset \mathbb{R}^n$ with center $x_0$ diameter $c$-John implies length $c$-John.
+In 1991,N{\"a}kki and V{\"a}is{\"a}l{\"a} \cite{nakki-vaisala-1991} have showed that this result still holds in the case of unbounded domains in $\R^n$.
 In \cite{vaisalaunif}, V{\"a}is{\"a}l{\"a} proved that for a bounded domain $D \subset \mathbb{R}^n$, diameter $c$-John and distance $c$-John are quantitatively equivalent.
-V{\"a}is{\"a}l{\"a} constructed an example of a diameter John domain in infinite dimensional Hilbert space which is not a length John domain. \end{remark}
+N{\"a}kki and V{\"a}is{\"a}l{\"a} \cite{nakki-vaisala-1991} showed by an example that this is not true in unbounded domains.
+V{\"a}is{\"a}l{\"a} \cite{vaisala-2004} constructed an example of a diameter John domain in infinite dimensional Hilbert space which is not a length John domain. \end{remark}